Motifs in Derived Algebraic Geometry: Construction

-We let $Sh$ be a motif for sheaves of sets on $\kCAlg$.
+We let $\Sh$ be a motif for sheaves of sets on $\kCAlg$.
+Strictly speaking, we have an overarching motif $\Sh$ on a site motif $(M, \tau)$.
+If $M = \kCAlg$, then we specialize $\Sh$ to that particular site, so it should be denoted $\Sh[\kCAlg]$, but for notation's sake, we will just denote it by $\Sh$ again, since those are the only sheaves we consider in this work.
+In this situation, $\Sh$ itself is a motif, for sheaves on $\kCAlg$.
 Hence we are looking for a commutative diagram of motifs.
-Further we regard the move from sheaves to derived stacks as a functorial operation, thus we would like to replace $\pi_0 \circ \Pi_1$ on the right by an adjoint $Set \rarr sSet$ denoted $i$ that we would like to argue is identical to $j$ on the left.
-This is made possible by the following observation: the connected component functor can also be defined from $sSet$ and this is what we will use, we define it as the coequalizer (\cite{J}): \beq X_1 \rrarrop_{d_0}^{d_1} X_0 \rarr \pi_0(X) \nonumber \eeq for $X \in sSet$.
-This would give $\pi_0$ as $\pi_0 \dashv cs_*$, $cs_*$ the constant simplicial functor:
+Further we regard the move from sheaves to derived stacks as a functorial operation, thus we would like to replace $\pi_0 \circ \Pi_1$ on the right by an adjoint map $\Set \rarr \SetD$ denoted $j$ that we would like to argue is formally identical to $i$ on the left.
+This is made possible by the following observation: the connected component functor can also be defined from $\SetD$ and this is what we will use, we define it as the coequalizer (\cite{JT}): \beq \Pi_1(X)=X_1 \rrarrop_{d_0}^{d_1} X_0 \rarr \pi_0(X) \nonumber \eeq for $X \in \SetD$.
+Thus functorially on $\SetD$, the connected components functor corresponds to $\pi_0 \circ \Pi_1$.
+This gives us $\pi_0$ as $\pi_0 \dashv cs_*$, $cs_*$ the constant simplicial functor: